 Body awareness and a healthy, pleasurable sex life have been shown to be preventative for certain diseases and for having a better function of the brain.

 WHAT IS A SURROGATE PARTNER?

 A surrogate partner is a person, man or a woman, who works with clients to overcome issues around intimacy, sexual dysfunction and enhance relationships.
 The goals range from relieving anxiety around intimacy or dating to addressing specific concerns such as virginity, erection response, ejaculation timing, painful intercourse, inhibited desire or negative body image.
 The therapy process supports the healing of past traumatic experiences, overcome negative responses and learn how to have pleasure.
 For anyone who has experienced changes resulting from a disability and does not have a partner to work with, the surrogate can help explore and develop sexual potential.

 Surrogates are not the solution merely for someone who cannot find a date.
 The goal of the relationship is to establish self-esteem through authentic interactions and build confidence through successful experiences.
-Surrogate partners differ from other sexual healers in that they are professionally trained and work in a therapeutic situation comprised of client, surrogate and supervising therapist.
-The surrogate partner feeds information back to both the client and therapist.
-Together surrogate, client and therapist work in a therapeutic triad.
-The three-way relationship is usually terminated by mutual agreement among the client, surrogate and therapist.
+Surrogate partners differ from other sexual healers in that they are professionally trained and work in conjunction with a sex therapist.
+Team work is an essential key for success of client’s healing process.